-The material in this section is primarily from the Calibration Laboratories Draft Technical Guide (1994), and is modified and used here as the technical guidelines for evaluation of traceability resulting in the issuance of a Certificate of Measurement Traceability.
-The following quote, taken from the NVLAP Guide is should be considered in its application.
+The material in this section is primarily from the Calibration Laboratories Technical Guide, NIST Handbooks 150-2A through H (2004), and is modified and used here as the technical guidelines for evaluation of traceability resulting in the issuance of a Certificate of Measurement Traceability.
+The following quote, taken from the applicable NVLAP Guide is should be considered in its application.

-"This section provides examples and guidelines, not requirements, to technical experts and interested calibration laboratories, on good laboratory practices and recommended standards.
-Therefore, the guide language reflects this philosophy through the use of "shoulds" instead of "shalls" (along with other less prescriptive language) when describing criteria.
-Absolute requirements are not presented here since they depend on the measurement uncertainty for which an applicant laboratory wishes to be accredited.
+"This guide...was developed from a NIST measurement laboratory perspective and provides examples and guidelines (not requirements) to assessors and interested calibration laboratories on good laboratory practices and recommended standards.
+The guide language reflects this philosophy through the use of "shoulds" instead of "shalls" (along with other less prescriptive language) when describing criteria.
+The requirements presented here are not absolute since specific requirements depend on the measurement uncertainty for which an applicant laboratory wishes to be accredited.
 This is a business decision for each laboratory and beyond the scope of this voluntary program.
 Simply stated, to be [Recognized or] accredited an applicant laboratory must have a quality system and be able to prove (and document) that it does what it says it does (i.e., correctly calibrate to a stated uncertainty).